 But that doesn’t necessarily mean that women and men of the same age are reaching out to one another.

-But men show a decided preference for younger women, especially as the men get older:And, Christian notes, men target their messages to women even younger than their stated preference.
+But men show a decided preference for younger women, especially as the men get older:And, Rudder notes, men target their messages to women even younger than their stated preference.
 In this figure, the greenest areas represent where men are sending more messages and the red areas are where they are sending less:

-So, even though men and women are more-or-less proportionately represented on the site, men’s decided preference for younger women makes for many fewer potential dates for women.
+So, even though men and women are more-or-less proportionately represented on the site, men’s decided preference for younger women makes for many fewer potential dates for older women.

-Here’s what the dating pool looks like for 21 year olds (the blue = men seeking women who are 21; the pink = women seeking men who are 21):
+Here’s what the dating pool looks like for 21-year-olds (the blue = men seeking women who are 21; the pink = women seeking men who are 21):